 Minimum wage law was first introduced in July 2008.
 The amount of gross minimum wage (GMW) was set to 39% of 2007 average gross wage, and equalled HRK 2,747.
 After that, GMW was adjusted each June 1, using the real GDP growth rate.
-According to the current law, introduced in 2014, GMW is set by the central government, following the recommendation of the minister of labour.
-To determine the GMW for the next year, the minister of labour takes into account the trends in the economy and consults the social partners.
-New GMW is set every January 1, whereby its nominal amount cannot decline.
-The amount for 2018 is HRK 3,276.
+Before June 2013, when the new law came to effect, GMW equalled HRK 2,814.
+According to the new law, the starting value of GMW is obtained by a formula using several factors, among them the poverty threshold.
+The amount for 2017 is HRK 3,276.
+New GMW is set every January 1 by the ministry of labour, whereby its nominal amount cannot decline.